SANTIBURI MEMBERS and FRIENDS

 The Commissioner, Organizer of the Day and Fairness Specialist will keep their positions until they choose to resign or the majority of those that are Santiburi members request a change.

-All are requested not to have group email discussions regarding conflicts, complaints or ideas for improvement.
-Please notify only the Commissioner to deal with such items.
+All are requested not to have group email or blog discussions regarding conflicts, complaints or ideas for improvement.
+Please notify only the Commissioner to deal with such items or bring it up at an AGABM.

 All Are Welcome